 Weather: Average Daily temperature is 83°, 16 days with precipitation this month

-Middle of August – crowds start to decrease as school starts to begin in some parts of the country.
-The temperatures are also beginning to cool as we approach fall.
+Middle of August – crowds start to decrease as school begins in some parts of the country.
+The temperatures are also beginning to back off just a tick toward the very end of August.
 Do be aware that tropical storms and hurricanes often form from mid-August to late October.

-End of August through October – The Epcot Food and Wine Festival.
+August 28 through October – The Epcot Food and Wine Festival.
 Avoid Epcot during the weekends as it is a favorite place for the locals to visit.

-August 24-31 – if your kids are not in school yet, GO!
+August 23-31 – if your kids are not in school yet, consider this time of the year to go!
 This is a prime week to visit.